 Transgender men's sexual health has not been well studied.
 Over half of transgender men with diagnosed HIV infection had no identified or reported risk.
 Additional research is needed to understand HIV risk behavior among transgender men, especially those who have sex with other men.

 What CDC Is Doing

-- CDC-funded capacity building assistance (CBA) providers help community-based organizations (CBOs) serving transgender people to enhance structural interventions such as condom distribution, community mobilization, HIV testing, and coordinated referral networks and service integration.
+- Providing support and technical assistance to health departments, CBOs, and providers to support interventions for transgender people (e.g., condom distribution, community mobilization, HIV testing, and coordinated referral networks and service integration).

 No comments have been made.

 (Please note: Your name and comment will be public, and may even show up in